-- 7. Drain the coolant from the coolant reservoir by turning it upside down. - 8.
-Remove the coolant drain bolt and its gasket to drain the cooling system.
+- 2. Coolant reservoir cover - 7.
+Drain the coolant from the coolant reservoir by turning it upside down. - 8.
+Remove the coolant drain bolt to drain the cooling system.

-- 1. Coolant drain bolt - 2.
-Gasket - 9.
-After the coolant is completely drained, thoroughly flush the cooling system with clean tap water. - 10.
-Install the coolant drain bolt and its new gasket, and then tighten the bolt to the specified torque.
+1. Coolant drain bolt

+- After the coolant is completely drained, thoroughly flush the cooling system with clean tap water. - 10.
+Install the coolant drain bolt, and then tighten it to the specified torque.